 February 26, 2026

 IMG Friendly Residency Programs can be systematically identified using objective criteria derived from match data, workforce statistics, and institutional recruitment patterns.
 This evidence-based guide provides international medical graduates (IMGs) with a comprehensive framework for identifying programs most likely to consider their applications.
-Drawing from the 2025 NRMP Main Residency Match Results, ACGME workforce data (AY 2024–2025), and peer-reviewed analyses of IMG match outcomes, this article defines objective criteria for IMG-friendly programs, analyzes specialty-level accessibility patterns, examines geographic distribution of IMG training, and evaluates structural filters including visa sponsorship and years-since-graduation policies.
-The 2025 match cycle data presented here represents the most current information available for applicants preparing for the 2026 match cycle, enabling evidence-informed application strategy development.
+Drawing from the 2026 NRMP Main Residency Match Results, ACGME workforce data (AY 2024–2025), and peer-reviewed analyses of IMG match outcomes, this article defines objective criteria for IMG-friendly programs, analyzes specialty-level accessibility patterns, examines geographic distribution of IMG training, and evaluates structural filters including visa sponsorship and years-since-graduation policies.
+The 2026 match cycle data presented here—including NRMP's first-ever disaggregation of non-U.S. IMG outcomes by visa status—represents the most current information available for applicants preparing for the 2027 match cycle, enabling evidence-informed application strategy development.
 This guide is intended for non-U.S. citizen IMGs requiring visa sponsorship, U.S. citizen IMGs from international medical schools, and advisors supporting IMG career planning.

 The term “IMG-friendly residency programs” is widely used, yet rarely defined with objective criteria.
 An IMG-friendly residency program demonstrates a consistent pattern of recruiting, interviewing, ranking, and matriculating international medical graduates at rates substantially higher than the national average.